Junaidk11/mySQL_Trigger_Example/README.md

 # mySQL_Trigger_Example
-Implementation and testing of mySQL Trigger.
+Implementation and testing of mySQL Triggers.